 Every horse owner must decide what they are capable of depending on their ability, property, and other mitigating factors.

 For those staying and taking care of the horses, where will the horses stay during the storm?
 Is your barn new construction and rated for hurricanes?
-Will your property stay dry even when deluged by intense rains for hours?
+Will your property stay dry even when deluged by intense rain for hours?

-(Click the play button on the photo above to see what happens when a horse is left in flood water for a long period of time.
-It shows Jackie, a horse, and an August 2016 Louisiana flood victim being treated by Double Diamond Equine Veterinary Services for her injuries due to being in the flood waters.)
+(Click the play button below to see what happens when a horse is left in flood water for a long time.
+It shows the horse Jackie from the August 2016 Louisiana flood.
+Double Diamond Equine Veterinary Services treated her injuries.)

 If not, what type of fencing do you have?
 Do you have power lines in the pasture?
 Trees?

 Once you decide to stay, each horse will need at least 12-20 gallons/day of stored water.

 Feed and hay will need to be kept on-site and protected from wet conditions.
 The barn’s power should be turned off before the storm hits.